International Freight Gateways

 Value and tonnage of U.S. freight trade with Canada and Mexico by transportation mode

-the most heavily utilized mode, carrying 62.8 percent of the value and 26.7 percent of the
+carrying 60.6 percent of the value and 85.8 percent of the tonnage traded with

-tonnage traded with these countries in 2018.
-Every
+these countries in 2022.
+Every mode

 Value of U.S. exports to and imports from Canada and Mexico by land transportation mode